THE NATIONAL EXECUTIVE COMMITTEE OF ASPAH

 Dr Melanie Fuller

-Melanie is a titled Sports and Exercise, + Musculoskeletal Physiotherapist, and academic at James Cook University.
+Melanie is a titled Sports and Exercise, + Musculoskeletal Physiotherapist, Researcher and Educator.
 She is passionate about exceptional healthcare, and injury prevention for performing artists.
-She has served on the ASPAH executive committee since late 2018, and has worked as a physiotherapist for 13 years, gaining experience working for professional ballet, and contemporary dance companies, as well as touring musical theatre companies, and within pre-professional dance settings.
-Melanie has worked in private practice, at QUT Dance, and has toured with The Australian Ballet, and has presented at international and national conferences, as well as for dance teacher professional development, as invited by various organisations.
+She has served on the ASPAH executive committee since late 2018, and has worked as a physiotherapist for over 14 years, working for professional ballet, and contemporary dance companies, as well as touring musical theatre companies, and within pre-professional dance settings.
+Melanie has worked in private practice, at QUT Dance, and tours with The Australian Ballet, and has presented at international and national conferences, as well as for dance teacher professional development, as invited by various organisations.
 She regularly contributes to professional development activities for fellow physiotherapists.
 Melanie completed her PhD at QUT, investigating injury prevention in dance, is a member of the Australian College of Physiotherapists (Sports and Exercise, + Musculoskeletal) with dual master’s qualifications, and received an Advanced Diploma in Performing Arts (Dance) from the Western Australian Academy of Performing Arts.

 David is a Physiotherapist with nearly 30 years experience across a broad range of disciplines and human performance.
 He has been involved with ASPAH since its inception and held the role of Vice-president for 6 years.
 His early career was sports focused, spending 5 years in the UK as senior club Physio for London Wasps RFC along with multiple levels of representative rugby in Australia.
 Marrying a dancer led to a passionate embracing of the performing arts leading to roles and experiences with Qld Ballet, Qld Theatre, Opera Qld, multiple musical theatre shows and touring companies including Rambert Dance from UK and Ballet Preljocaj from France.
 He has served the Qld Symphony Orchestra as their consultant Physio for the past 8 years and continues in this role.